-1. The Louvre is the most visited attraction in Europe
+1. The Notre Dame is the most visited attraction in Europe

 What do you think is the most visited attraction in Europe?
 The Colosseum?
 The Eiffel Tower?
 Disneyland Paris?
-All of these are close guesses, but it’s actually the Louvre in Paris!
-It saw a record 10.2 million visitors in 2018, while Disneyland Paris gets close to 10 million, the Eiffel Tower sees around 7 million, and the Colosseum gets 6 million.
-It’s wonderful to know there are so many art fans flocking to see some of the world’s most iconic artworks in the Louvre.
-Perhaps this is the reason behind Mona Lisa’s coy smile…?
+All of these are close guesses, but it’s actually the Notre-Dame Cathedral in Paris!
+With almost 14 million yearly visitors, the cathedral is well on the way to recovery after the devastating fire of 2019. while Disneyland Paris gets close to 10 million, the Eiffel Tower sees around 7 million, and the Colosseum gets 6 million.
+It’s wonderful that so many people keep visiting the cathedral after the fire, helping contribute to its rebuild.

 2. Iceland doesn’t have mosquitos